Luna Park, Melbourne: Other Luna Parks

 Luna Park in St Kilda spawned three other Luna Parks that were eventually built or planned around Australia, and there were another two places that used the name.

-In 1930 the Phillips brothers branched out and built a second Luna Park in the Adelaide seaside suburb of Glenelg, managed by David Atkins.
+In 1930 the Phillips brothers branched out and built a second Luna Park in the Adelaide suburb of Glenelg, managed by David Atkins.
 The Glenelg park had an exact clone of Melbourne's Big Dipper that operated at Sydney until 1979.
-In the face of Council's refusal to lower the rental, and local opposition, when a site in Sydney became available in Milsons Point Sydney, they dismantled the rides and relocated the venture.
+In the face of Council's refusal to lower the rental, and local opposition, when a site in Sydney became available in Milsons Point, Sydney, they dismantled the rides and relocated the venture.
 With a new face entrance and a version of the Giggle Palace called Coney Island, Luna Park Sydney was an immediate success, and still operates, albeit with the loss of most original rides.

-In 1938 T. S. Eslick reappeared in Australia and built the Cloudland Ballroom which was originally called Luna Park, and had a few rides clustered around it.
+In 1938 Tollemache Eslick reappeared in Australia and built the Cloudland Ballroom which was originally called Luna Park, and had a few rides clustered around it.
 World War II intervened, and the park was soon closed, with the ballroom reopening in 1942 to become a popular part of the Brisbane entertainment scene until its shock demolition in 1982.

 In 1944 a small cluster of amusements on the foreshore of the seaside Brisbane suburb of Redcliffe adopted the name Luna Park, and operated until the last ride closed in the late 1960s.

-Another collection of rides, complete with a much-simplified version of the mouth entrance, opened in the Perth seaside suburb of Scarborough, Western Australia in 1939.
+Another collection of rides, complete with a much-simplified version of the mouth entrance, opened in the Perth suburb of Scarborough in 1939.
 It lasted 33 years before being demolished in 1972 for a shopping centre.